 [(c) provide access [at all reasonable times] to all relevant areas, items, and personnel [engaged in activities relating to Exploitation activities in the Area, and to relevant areas, items and personnel on ships and Installations engaged in Exploitation activities in the Area; [or on ships and Installations engaged in carry out Exploitation activities related to such Exploitation activities in the Area at all reasonable times;]]

-[(c)Alt. provide access [at all reasonable times] to all relevant areas, documents, items, and personnel, or digital information, as referred to in paragraph 3.]
+[(c)Alt. provide access [at all reasonable times] to all relevant areas, documents, items, and personnel, or digital information, as referred to in paragraph 3/[Regulation 98].]

 [(d) provide access to relevant monitoring and surveillance systems and equipment, books, documents, papers and records [regardless of where they may be located] to determine compliance with terms and conditions of an Exploitation Contract and these Regulations;]